-Economic conditions, particularly in California, may impact our ability to attract new PEO clients and cause our existing PEO clients to reduce staffing levels or cease operations.
+Economic conditions, particularly in California, may impact our ability to attract new clients and cause our existing PEO clients to reduce staffing levels or cease operations.

-Weak economic conditions typically have a negative impact on small and medium size businesses, which make up the majority of our PEO clients.
+Weak economic conditions typically have a negative impact on small and medium size businesses, which make up the majority of our clients in a co-employment agreement.
 In turn, these businesses could cut costs, including trimming employees from their payrolls, or ceasing operations altogether.
-In addition, businesses may be reluctant to enter into new PEO arrangements because of the uncertainty regarding the timing of any economic recovery.
-These forces may result in decreased PEO revenues due both to the downsizing of our current clients and difficulties in attracting new clients, and may also result in additional bad debt expense to the extent that existing clients cease operations.
+In addition, businesses may be reluctant to enter into new client service agreements because of the uncertainty regarding the timing of any economic recovery.
+These forces may result in decreased revenues due both to the downsizing of our current clients and difficulties in attracting new clients, and may also result in additional bad debt expense to the extent that existing clients cease operations.